PortMidi/portmidi/portmidi/trunk/pm_python/README_PYTHON.txt

 between software packages on the same computer.
 For example, Using PyPortMidi and MIDI-YOKE on a Windows machine, it is possible to send realtime MIDI messages between programs on the same computer using loopback virtual MIDI ports.
-(At this time, MIDI-YOKE does not appear to run on Windows Vista.)

-PyPortMidi is cross-platform, but it will require some small changes in the setup.py file for it to install correctly on Linux machines.
-The changes should be pretty straightforward, and I am anxious to work with a Linux user on the port.

-PyPortMidi works with Python 2.6 and Python 3.1, although the ports are mostly separate because of various language incompatibilities.
+PyPortMidi works with Python 3.x and may also work with Python 2.6

-Please see README26.txt for information about the Python 2.6 version.

-See README31.txt for information about the Python 3.1 version.